edoloughlin/nasc/README.md

 * **Backend-driven logic:** All business logic lives on the server, where it can be written in any language.
 * **Simple HTML:** The HTML is just plain HTML with a few special attributes.

+The project currently supports ExpressJS backends, but others may be accomodated in future, potentially including Java, Python or PHP.

 ## Project Structure

 The project is organized into two main parts: the `packages` and the `demo`.

+Note that this structure is highly likely to change.

 * `packages/`: Contains the reusable parts of the Nasc framework.
   * `nasc-client/`: The client-side JavaScript library (`nasc.js`).
 This is the only file you need to include in your HTML.